 The WriteOwls blog about writing and the writing life.
 We primarily write picture books, middle grade, and young adult fiction.
 As each of us shares her unique writing experiences, influences, motivations, and resources, our joint goal is to enrich our writing journeys and yours.

 Follow Our Blog

-Tagsauthor motivation authors backstory Bingo book recommendations books celebrations character character development characters conferences conflict criticism description dialogue discussion question discussion questions first draft goals inspiration learning narrative plot POV practical prompts reading research revision setting setting goals structure time management WBM willpower worldbuilding Write by Midnight writer's block writer's life writing writing habits writing life writing resources writing routines writing tip writing tips
+Tagsauthor motivation authors backstory Bingo book recommendations books celebrations character character development characters conferences conflict criticism description dialogue discussion question discussion questions first draft goals inspiration learning narrative plot POV practical prompts reading research revision setting setting goals structure time management WBM willpower Write by Midnight writer's block writer's life writing writing goals writing habits writing life writing resources writing routines writing tip writing tips